nappex/dotfiles/README.md

 is used.
 It has advantage of writing password just when you use the key.
 Adding itself by `ssh-add` needs the password.

+If you are using tty which set `TERM` env variable, you can have a problem with `ssh`.
+`SSH` looks at the var and if the var is not recognized, then `ssh` not work properly.
+That is the reason why you can have a problem with `ghostty`, which set `TERM` to `xterm- ghostty`.
+This type of tty is not recgnized by `ssh`.
+Solution is to set `TERM` variable to general value `xterm-256color`.

 ## Zsh